bogardpd/lodging_data_utils/README.md

 * The `Checkout Date` of the hotel stay
 * The number of `Nights` spent at the hotel during this stay
-* The `City` where the hotel is located
+* The `City` where the hotel is located, as described in City Format below

-`City` should be a string containing the country code, subdivision codes (if needed), and city name separated by forward slashes.
-These should match the structure of the data in `data/cities.csv`.
-For example, Los Angeles would be stored as `US/CA/Los Angeles`.

 Some scripts may require additional columns.

+### City Format

+City names should be formed of the following, in order:

+- ISO 3166 A2 country code
+- Subdivision part of ISO 3166-2 subdivision code (if applicable)
+- City name (capital A-Z and spaces only).
+US cities should use [USPS city name](https://tools.usps.com/zip-code-lookup.htm) if available.

+All of the above should be separated by forward slashes.
+For example:

+- `AU/NSW/SYDNEY`
+- `IS/REYKJAVIK`
+- `US/MO/SAINT LOUIS`
+- `US/NC/WINSTON SALEM`

+Locations of overnight flights can also be included.
+If the location is to be the midpoint of a flight path, use `OVERNIGHT FLIGHT`, a forward slash, and the IATA code of both airports separated by a hyphen (`OVERNIGHT FLIGHT/DFW-SYD`).
+If only the arrival airport is to be used, use `OVERNIGHT FLIGHT`, a forward slash, and the arrival IATA code (`OVERNIGHT FLIGHT/KEF`).